 Also, during and after a good rain, you can get the added benefit of negative ions, which can be relaxing to the mind and body.
 The negative ions are helping to clear the air of allergens, pollen, and toxins.
 It’s truly a good thing.

 If you do notice that you experience more pain when the weather dips below a specific temperature or when it falls within a clear temperature range, moving may cross your mind.
 For most people, pain increases when it’s cold outside or during periods of high precipitation or humidity.

-If you currently live in a climate that experiences a high level of rainfall or extremely cold winters, then moving to a warmer year-round climate is something that you and family members should consider if at all possible.
+If you currently live in a climate that experiences a high level of rainfall or extremely cold winters, then moving to a warmer year-round climate is something that you and your family members should consider if at all possible.

-If it is not possible for you to move, then you might get creative in how you can create a strategy for better managing of symptoms.
+If it is not possible for you to move, then you might get creative in how you can create a strategy for better managing symptoms.

 Weather and Altitude changes in Fibromyalgia

 Do you have an option as to where you live?